matthiasbalke/sortphotos-docker/README.md

 # sortphotos-docker

-A dockarized version of [andrewning/sortphotos][sortphotos-url] including all needed dependencies.
+A dockerized version of [andrewning/sortphotos][sortphotos-url] including all needed dependencies.

 ## bundled software